Call automation for data driven teams | FreJun

 Also, if your company is growing, then your phone system has to scale too.
 Scaling a PBX system means adding more equipment, which can add up to upfront costs considerably.
 But while using a cloud telephony system, you can scale up at a fraction of the cost because there’s no hardware involved.

-Why adopt Cloud Telephony?
+Why Adopt Cloud Telephony?

-Simpler to use
+Simpler to Use

 Cloud technology totally eliminates the necessity to purchase expensive hardware because all the services and functionalities are configured online.
 This gives you the flexibility to manage the system remotely.
 There is no need to be present physically in the office.
 The entire management of cloud telephone servers can be done online, that too, in a simple and fast way.
 It removes the complexities posed by a typical PBX system and also allows you to connect seamlessly.